4+1 Schedule Structure

 Here at UCLA, we have a long tradition of focusing a substantial amount of our subspecialty training in the ambulatory setting.
 In this way, trainees are exposed to a wide breadth of subspecialties that will best prepare them for a career in internal medicine.
 In order to continue in this tradition and to ensure residents have dedicated time for continuity clinic, we maintain a 4+1 block scheduling model for our program.

 With the 4+1 schedule, residents do not have outpatient clinic responsibilities that interrupt inpatient rotations.
-This also ensures maximal time when the entire inpatient team is together, improving team cohesiveness and patient continuity.
-Time can be dedicated to teaching activities such as patient presentations, pre-rounds and work-rounds, procedures, and patient centered points of interest learning topics.
+This also ensures maximal time when the entire inpatient team is together, improving team cohesiveness and continuity with patients.
+Time can be dedicated to teaching activities including pre-rounds and work-rounds, procedures, and patient-centered didactics.

 Ronald Reagan General Medicine Wards

 Our medicine ward team at Ronald Reagan UCLA is comprised of one resident and two interns, along with one or two medical students on their clerkship and one sub-intern.
 There are 6 general teams.
-There is an additional team consisting of one attending, one resident, and one intern that admits 5 days a week.
-Most of the attendings are part of the UCLA hospitalist group.
+There is an additional team consisting of one attending, one resident, one intern, and a sub-intern that has a particular teaching focus.
+Most attendings on our wards service are part of the UCLA hospitalist group.
 As the hospital is a quaternary center for many patients with organ transplants, residents become well versed in diagnosis and management of transplant-related complications, as well as common hospital conditions.